songpoemHQ/songpoem.github.io/_pages/index.md

   excerpt: "Reuse well-tested modules and functionalities, avoiding the need to build from scratch."
 why_songpoem:
   - title: "Agile yet Affordable"
-    description: "Think of us as an extension of your team."
+    description: "Deliver high-quality solutions within your budget, with no surprises."
     image_name: "songpoem-time-money.png"
   - title: "Bridge the Talent Gap"
     description: "Lost a key developer?
 We seamlessly integrate with your team to fill gaps and ensure continuity in the development."